linera-io/linera-protocol/CONTRIBUTING.md

 cargo test --target wasm32-unknown-unknown
 ```

-Note that this works because we declared the test-runner in `.cargo/config.toml` with
+Note that this works because we declared the linera-wasm-test-runner in `.cargo/config.toml` with
 ```
 [target.wasm32-unknown-unknown]
-runner = "/path/to/repository/target/release/test-runner"
+runner = "/path/to/repository/target/release/linera-wasm-test-runner"
 ```
 (See the [documentation of Cargo](https://doc.rust-lang.org/cargo/reference/config.html#hierarchical-structure) for more context.)